Dataquay::Node Class Reference

 Construct a node with a URI node type and the given URI.

-Construct a node with the given node type and value, and with no defined data type URI.
+Construct a literal node with the given value, and with no defined datatype.

-Construct a node with the given node type, value, and data type URI.
+Construct a literal node with the given value and datatype.

 ~Node ()